 Speaking after the launch Mid West Community Healthcare, Chief Officer Bernard Gloster said;

 “The way in which this plan has been produced is testament to the hard work, dedication and commitment of many people.
 On behalf of the HSE I thank them all.
 Preventing suicide and reducing self harm is not by any means simply a health challenge.
 It is one for all of society and our process to date has attempted to reflect that.
 If this plan is to be effective then our commitment today has to be sustained up to 2020.
 That is not a choice but a necessity.”

-The Implementation Group for Connecting for Life Mid West met on the 29th June 2017 to review work to date and have since begun the next phase of implementation.
-The Implementation Group will meet again on the 21st September 2017.
+The Implementation Group for Connecting for Life Mid West met on the 21st September 2017.
+It was decided to have two subgroups (Project Management Subgroup and Communication/Partnership Subgroup) that would support the Implementation Group and discussions were held re the different roles each subgroup would fulfil.
+The Terms of Reference were reviewed and agreed.
+The Implementation Group will meet again on the 7th December 2017.
 For more information on the action plan and its implementation in the Mid West (Limerick, Clare and North Tipperary) contact:

 - Ciara Dempsey, Resource Officer for Suicide Prevention, Mid West Community Healthcare (Limerick) firstname.lastname@example.org or 061 461454.